We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 Getting To Chiang Mai

 Luckily for everyone who would like to visit, this Thai city is very well connected and a big spot for tourists which makes getting here very easy.
-There are frequent fights from the capital city of Bangkok, but don't worry, if you're not in Bangkok you can still get here easily.
+There are frequent flights from the capital city of Bangkok, but don't worry, if you're not in Bangkok you can still get here easily.

 Our ILP volunteers are living in a few cities that are just a few hours south of Chiang Mai near the city of Phitsanulok.
 Depending on your budget and your preference, you have a few options.